davidbolton1/CharlieSolution/README.md

   callback(null, user, context);
 }
 ```
-**Whichever option you choose, make sure to edit the newly made Rule script with the name of the app you created earlier, and the emails you want to whitelist.**
+**Make sure to edit the newly made Rule script with the name of the app you created earlier, and the emails you want to whitelist.**

 *You can read about more advanced configurations in the [Auth0 Management API V2 Docs](https://auth0.com/docs/api/management/v2).*